muesli/streamdeck/README.md

 # streamdeck

-An CLI application and Go library to control your Elgato Stream Deck on Linux.
+A CLI application and Go library to control your Elgato Stream Deck on Linux.

 If you're looking for a complete Linux service to control your StreamDeck, check out [Deckmaster](https://github.com/muesli/deckmaster), which is based on this